AustralianAntarcticDivision/sospatial/README.md

 The goal of sospatial is to provide some easy to use Southern Ocean data sets for mapping and exploration in R.

-We aim to fill some existing gaps where (especially) mapping in polar regions causes difficulties.
+We aim to fill some gaps that make mapping in polar regions more difficult that usual.

 Example
 -------